SH1106-Based OLED Display

 ESPHome

-Using ESPHome is the simplest approach, as ESPHome includes a native SSD1306 OLED Display component that supports most monochrome OLED drivers, including the SH1106.
-Here are the supported OLED drivers:
+Using ESPHome is the simplest approach, as it natively supports the SSD1306 OLED Display component, which is compatible with most monochrome OLED drivers, including the SH1106.
+The following OLED drivers are supported:

 • SSD1306: 128x32, 128x64, 96x16, 72x40, 64x48